 1/2″ Transparent Scotch tape for colored flag labels

 3/4″ Transparent Scotch tape for state/ historical flags

 Did you see that even the tape you need to assemble your flags is included?

 There are two things you’ll need to purchase separately though…trust me.

 1-3/4-Inch Quilting Quilter’s Pins – the pins are for assembling your flags, although for small children you don’t need them.
-If you want the flag pole, you must assemble them.
-All materials with the exception of the pins is included.
+If you want the flagpole, you must assemble them.
+All materials with the exception of the pins are included.

 Large Photo Keeper With Small Photo Cases – If you want to be organized then I recommend photo cases for keeping all of those assembled flags together.
 The USA and US History Map Bundle will have 557 flags that you’ll need to store somewhere!
 This was perfect for our bundle and it makes for easy cleanup and storage.

 You can learn more about Pin It Maps and all of their map bundles on their website.

 Pin It!
 Maps is offering 20% OFF December 5th through December 12th with coupon code: sale20 at checkout.